Hebridean Emigration Resources

 United States of America

-Later, in the 1920s, many left the Outer Hebrides in the 1920s under government schemes.
+Later, in the 1920s, many left the Outer Hebrides under government emigration schemes.
 They were supposed to settle on farms in Canada in order to repay part of the cost of their fare.
 Instead, many migrated illegally to the USA for better paid employment in factories, mines and other industries.
+The ‘Marloch’ and the ‘Metagama’ were only two examples of the many ships which left for Canada at this time.

 Lewis Society of Detroit archive records, held by Tasglann nan Eilean